 Much of the increase will be in developing countries.
 Already 58 percent of people with dementia live in low and middle income countries, but by 2050 this will rise to 68 percent.

-The total estimated worldwide cost of dementia is US$818 billion in 2015, which represents 1.09 percent of global GDP.
 By 2018, the global cost of dementia will rise above a US$1 trillion.

 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).